Lasslos/your_schedule/lib/core/timezones.md

 # Timezones

 Time and date objects have caused issues here in the past.
-This is meant to support you if you ever get issues
+This is meant to support you if you ever get issues.

 ### Server